investindex/Fund/README.md

 These simplified examples are for a hypothetical person, age 35 and earning income, who rents their residence and has no debt.
 Their liquid net worth is $40,000 plus $60,000 in a Roth IRA that they have contributed to for several years.
 Some funds are duplicated because their taxable brokerage account and Roth IRA are separate accounts.

-Couch potato portfolio A is a very simple factor-tilted portfolio: 60% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 40% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf).
+Couch potato portfolio A uses a very simple factor-tilted portfolio: 60% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 40% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf).
 DFAC could be replaced with [AVUS](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-u-s-equity-etf.html), although it's less factor-tilted than DFAC.
 If someone wanted to add just one more fund, the greatest marginal benefit would probably lie in allocating to a bond fund like [GOVZ](https://www.ishares.com/us/products/315911/).
 For instance: 45% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 30% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf) + 25% [GOVZ](https://www.ishares.com/us/products/315911/).
+DFAC was selected over the other two broad US equity funds offered by Dimensional because DFAC is the most factor-tilted.

 The long-term complex allocation is: 20% [VT](https://investor.vanguard.com/investment-products/etfs/profile/vt) + 21% [AVUV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-u-s-small-cap-value-etf.html) + 14% [AVLV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-us-large-cap-value-etf.html) + 11% [AVDV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-international-small-cap-value-etf.html) + 7% [AVIV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-international-large-cap-value-etf.html) + 7% [AVES](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-emerging-markets-value-etf.html) + 20% [GOVZ](https://www.ishares.com/us/products/315911/).
 Portfolio suggestions should be personalized, but if I were to make a recommendation for a disciplined investor's long-term portfolio, it would be something like this.
 AVUV could potentially be replaced (or combined) with [DFSV](https://us.dimensional.com/etfs/dfsv/us-small-cap-value-etf); AVLV with [DFUV](https://us.dimensional.com/etfs/dfuv/us-marketwide-value-etf); AVDV with [DISV](https://us.dimensional.com/etfs/disv/international-small-cap-value-etf); AVIV with [DFIV](https://us.dimensional.com/etfs/dfiv/international-value-etf); and AVES with [DFEV](https://us.dimensional.com/etfs/dfev/emerging-markets-value-etf).
 Some people would be well-advised to adjust the allocation to VT upward; few people are suited to a portfolio with less allocation to VT and a stronger value tilt.
 An alternative would be to increase VT to 40% and dial down the other stock funds.